PAHO celebrates 100-year anniversary of the Pan American Sanitary Code

 The Pan American Sanitary Code, signed ad referendum by 18 countries of the Americas on 14 November 1924 in Cuba, represents a remarkable milestone in public health.
-It was the first multilateral treaty of its kind, committing the Region of the Americas to cooperative efforts in preventing the international spread of communicable diseases and promoting public health across the hemisphere.
+It was the first multilateral treaty of its kind, committing the Region of the Americas to cooperative efforts in preventing the international spread of communicable diseases and to notify of the appearance in its territories of suspected cases of any dangerous contagion liable to be spread.

-The Code remains in force today and is one of the greatest achievements in health policy, as it laid the foundation for a unified approach in the region, significantly improving the health and well-being of its populations.
+The Code remains in force today and is one of the greatest achievements in health policy, as it laid the foundation for a unified approach in the region to protect and promote the health and well-being of its populations.
 It continues to underpin the work of the Pan American Health Organization (PAHO) and its Member States and highlights the scope and importance of health cooperation and the values of Pan-Americanism.

 Read more about the Code and the history of PAHO

-The Code ratified by all countries in the Region of the Americas, defined the functions and duties of the Pan American Sanitary Bureau (PAHO Secretariat) and established responsibilities for countries to report diseases among themselves.
-It promoted standardization in prevention and control measures and the collection of morbidity and mortality data, while recognizing the importance of health cooperation for international trade development.
+The Code, ratified by all countries in the Region of the Americas, established responsibilities for countries to report diseases among themselves and to the Pan American Sanitary Bureau (PAHO Secretariat).
+It promoted standardization of the collection of morbidity and mortality data, mutual interchange of information for improving the public health, and on the prevention and control measures for combating diseases, recognizing the importance of health cooperation for international trade development.

 The Pan American Sanitary Code: Toward a Hemispheric Health Policy